Use Cases Of ZKP

 Anonymous payments:

-Another example is the AZTEC Protocol, which uses ZKPs to enable private transactions on Ethereum.
+Another example is the AZTEC Protocolarrow-up-right, which uses ZKPs to enable private transactions on Ethereum.
 This allows users to transfer ERC20 tokens without revealing the amounts or addresses involved.

 Decentralized identity and authentication:

 ZKPs can also be used for decentralized identity and authentication.
 They allow users to prove their identity without revealing any personally identifiable information.
-One example is the Sovrin Network, which uses ZKPs to enable self-sovereign identity on a public blockchain.
-Civic, which uses ZKPs, provides a more secure and privacy-focused alternative to traditional identity verification methods that rely on centralized databases storing sensitive personal information.
+One example is the Sovrin Networkarrow-up-right, which uses ZKPs to enable self-sovereign identity on a public blockchain.
+Civicarrow-up-right, which uses ZKPs, provides a more secure and privacy-focused alternative to traditional identity verification methods that rely on centralized databases storing sensitive personal information.

 Verifiable computation: